 - What is the extended deep plane facelift?

-The extended deep plane facelift builds upon the original deep plane facelift technique, allowing Dr. Stong to not only address the jawline and neck area but also improve the previous results on the midface or upper cheeks.
+- The extended deep plane facelift builds upon the original deep plane facelift technique, allowing Dr. Stong to not only address the jawline and neck area but also improve the previous results on the midface or upper cheeks.
 Sagging cheeks can be restored back to their youthful position, while the neck and jawline are instantly rejuvenated.
 All patients choosing to undergo a facelift can benefit from the extended deep plane facelift.
 It also allows for the least amount of downtime and fewer additional tucks compared to traditional facelift techniques.
-Dr. Stong is one of a handful of talented surgeons that performs the deep plane facelift and the first to offer the extended deep plane facelift in Atlanta.
+Atlanta facelift surgeon, Dr. Benjamin Stong, is one of a handful of talented surgeons that performs the deep plane facelift and the first to offer the extended deep plane facelift in Georgia.

 - What does a “full” facelift mean?